Let's Celebrate with Picture Books!

 What's so special about picture books?
 I'm glad you asked.
 I believe there are several reasons picture books are special.

-For a start, picture books are often the first books a young child engages with.
+Picture books are often the first books a young child engages with.
 As such they're responsible for setting his feet on the pathway to reading.
-How wonderful to think that your son, the Supreme Court Judge, loves to read because you took the time to read to him from picture books.
+How wonderful to think that your son, the Supreme Court Judge, loves to read because you took the time to read to him from picture books!
 Or that your Kindergarten class has grown up to be successful, happy, literate adults, many of whom still remember those picture books you used to share with them.

 How many of us can remember a special picture book from our past?
 Seriously, I imagine most of us can.
 I see you now, dewy-eyed and smiling as you remember Mulga Bill's Bicycle or The Saggy Baggy Elephant, or Are You My Mother or Where the Wild Things Are.
 Picture books make an impact on our lives and leave us with lasting memories that just naturally conjure smiles.